Spoke Dispatch Route Planner: Review and Alternatives

 Route4Me is one of the original route planning software tools.
 Its main strength is an extensive marketplace of add-on features that allows customers to mix and match modules for maximum flexibility — although this does come at an extra cost.

-We’ve also noticed that some of the things Route4Me charges extra for, like time windows and photo proof of delivery, are standard features in other apps like Circuit for Teams and Routific.
+We’ve also noticed that some of the things Route4Me charges extra for, like time windows and photo proof of delivery, are standard features in other apps like Spoke Dispatch and Routific.

 Here are the places where Route4Me shines compared to the other route planners in this review:

 - Truck routing: If your fleet includes trucks that can’t go on all roads or fit under all bridges, you need a route planner that takes those constraints into account.
-Some Circuit and Routific customers use the Hammer truck routing app as a workaround, but it’s only available in the US.
+Some Spoke Dispatchand Routific customers use the Hammer truck routing app as a workaround, but it’s only available in the US.
 Route4Me’s mixed vehicles routing and commercial vehicle routing add-on components handle these scenarios.

-- Territory assignment: Customers can carve their delivery or service area up into different zones and assign each to a regular driver.
+- Territory assignment: Route4Me enables customers to carve their delivery or service area up into different zones and assign each to a regular driver.
 This helps drivers become familiar with their territories and delivery routes.
+Routific’s Driver Familiarity feature offers an automated way to achieve the same goal: The software learns over time which drivers are most familiar with each area, and automatically suggests a driver assignment for each route based on their familiarity score.

 Where does Route4Me fall down?
 In the usual places: